lmorchard/blog.decafbad.com/_posts/2004-09-22-bloggingyourbliss.markdown

 ---
-wordpress_id: 557
+comments_archived: true
+date: '2004-09-22T09:54:49-04:00'
+excerpt: 'Maybe I''m a bit too optimistic about noospheric homesteading,
+    but I expect that the pressures of this space will eventually leave only two kinds of bloggers: the ones who get paid enough, and the ones who have to be here because their bliss won''t let them do anything else.'
 layout: post
 title: Blogging your bliss, or blog like no one's watching.
-excerpt: "Maybe I'm a bit too optimistic about noospheric homesteading, but I expect that the pressures of this space will eventually leave only two kinds of bloggers: the ones who get paid enough, and the ones who have to be here because their bliss won't let them do anything else."
-date: "2004-09-22T09:54:49-04:00"
+wordpress_id: 557
 wordpress_slug: bloggingyourbliss
 wordpress_url: http://www.decafbad.com/blog/?p=557
 ---